nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 Four points of damage.
 He's gonna swing.
 He's gonna do a wild swing that's totally gonna miss.
 Criticalness.
 He misses so bad.

 Charge off.
-Carson, you're starting to feel pretty good.
+Karsten, you're starting to feel pretty good.
 One's gonna charge off with its dog's last turn and see if it can get some gnome.
 Alright.
 He sure does.

 He he gets some gnome again.
 Oh my gosh.
 However, Clark, for this one, you do have a reaction.
 That is true too.
 I do.